TheJokersThief/Banshee/docs/global_config.md

     enabled: false
     # Location for storing the repos cache
     directory: "repos.cache"
+  save_progress:
+    # If enabled, banshee will track your progress and resume from where you left off
+    enabled: true
+    # Location for storing progress files
+    directory: "repos.cache/_progress"
+    # The number of repos to process at a time (cloning/migrating) [-1 disables batching]
+    batch: -1
   merging:
     strategy: "merge" # "merge", "squash", "rebase"
     append_title: "[CI SKIP]" # A string to append to the merge commit message